vasilakisfil/Introspected-REST/README.md

 }
 ```

-Goods:
- * Links

-Problems with this spec:
+While the spec has templated links, we see some notable issues.
+Namely:
  * No actions
  * No info on available attributes
  * No info on data types
  * No attributes description, requires documentation (however it does provide a link to documentation)

-To sum up, it requires documentation and multi-fold human interaction (curries facilitate that).
+To sum up, it doesn't entirely follow REST while it requires documentation and multi-fold human interaction (curries facilitate that).

 ### 6.4.
 Siren
 ```json